-A Leading Consultant to the world’s Top Tourist Attractions, Shelagh Johnston is also Yoko Ono’s UK Representative/Advisor and an expert on the Amish culture.
+Shelagh Johnston is a Leading Consultant to the world’s Top Tourist Attractions.
+She is also Yoko Ono’s UK Representative/Advisor and an expert on the Amish culture.

 She has travelled extensively throughout The United States, Japan and Europe, and has represented her city, government, and individuals in many exacting situations.